-The Contractor is responsible for the construction of rail and rail drainage engineering plans prepared by HDR and approve by OmniTRAX.
-These plans once approved will be delivered with approved specifications as an Issued for Construction (IFC) package.
+The Contractor is responsible for the construction of rail and rail drainage based on engineering plans prepared by HDR Engineering, Inc. and approved by OmniTRAX.

 At the completion of the project the Contractor shall provide to the Owner one (1) complete electronic set of as-built drawings in both Portable Document Format (.pdf) and AutoCAD (.dwg) format.
 The Owner's drawing numbering system shall be utilized on all Contractor drawings.